-- Therefore, Invacare strongly recommend the use of anti-tippers (available as an option) when using your back posts with additional load (back pack or similar items). - $\underbrace{\overset{\circ}{\amalg}}{\text{he back posts.}} The height of the backrest cover can be adjusted on the back posts.
-The adjustment must be carried out by a qualified technician.$
+- Try to avoid putting additional load in the back of the wheelchair. - We strongly recommend the use of anti-tippers when using your back posts with additional load. - The height of the backrest cover can be adjusted on the back posts.
+The adjustment must be carried out by a qualified technician.